-ER/Studio Data Architect Requirements

-Hardware Processor Dual core or higher

-RAM 4 GB

-Disk Space 2.5 GB

-Operating System Any of the following: Windows 7 Windows 8 Windows 8.1 Windows 10

-Software To use an Open Database Connectivity (ODBC) database as a data source, install the ODBC driver on your client computer.
-To connect to the DBMS using native connectivity, install the native client libraries available from the DBMS vendor.
+ER/Stu udio Data Architect Requireme ents Hardware Processor Dual core or higher RAM 4 GB Disk Space 2.5 GB Operating System Any of the following:Windows 7Windows 8.1Windows 10 Software To use an Open Database (database as a data source, your client computer.
+Connectivity (ODBC) install the ODBC driver on To connect to the DBMS usir install the native client librari DBMS vendor. ng native connectivity, es available from the Privileges Local administrator privilege only.) s (required for installation Appropriate permissions are forward engineer directly to required to reverse or or from a database.

-Privileges Local administrator privileges (required for installation only.)
-DBMS privileges to create objects on the server.
-EXECUTE permission as the user needs to execute stored procedures, for example Create_Temp_Tables.